Will the Beyond Meat share price plunge when lock-up ends?

 The four-hour chart highlights how heavily we have been trending, with price tracking the lower Bollinger Band since the break below $133.17.
 We are seeing the stochastic break through trendline support, pointing towards some form of upside retracement coming into play before long.
 However, as long as the price remains below the middle Bollinger Band and $126.42 swing high, any short-term upside would be deemed a selling opportunity.

 How to trade Beyond Meat shares as lock-up expires

 There are a few ways to trade the expiration of a lock-up period following an IPO.
 If you believe the stock is going to suffer as a result of the lock-up period expiring, then you could short the stock in the days beforehand.
-You could do this using IG’s CFD services, which also allow you to utilise leverage.
+You could do this using an IG’s CFD service, which also allows you to utilise leverage.

 Seize a share opportunity today

 Go long or short on thousands of international stocks.

 - Get spreads from just 0.1% on major global shares